 WHY THE RYDER NEEDS YOUR SUPPORT (Yes, we know, everyone is asking for your support.)

 Through the years, The Ryder has been generously supported by local shops and restaurants, many of them purchasing ad space simply because they wanted to support a community magazine.
 Their support has benefited not just the magazine, but also, indirectly, the Film Series.

 When the pandemic struck in March we decided that it was our turn to step up.
-Rather than suspend publication, we made the decision to publish the magazine without ad revenue.
+Rather than suspend publication, we made the decision to publish the magazine electronically without ad revenue.
 Ads would be run for free.
 We thought the pandemic would be under control by September and we could then make up for some of the lost funds.
 Clearly, we were wrong about that.
 Today, with the end of the pandemic nowhere in sight, we are asking for your support to publish The Ryder into the spring.
 Read more